p-bogdan/iptcp-devops-labs/README.md

-# gcp-terraform-ansible
+# iptcp-devops-labs
-This lab was intended to become more familiar working with gcp, terraform, ansible.
+First lab was intended to become more familiar working with gcp, terraform, ansible.
 Lab can be expanded by adding kubernetes, jenkins pipeline.

 Future possible improvements